 This website uses cookies to improve user experience.
 By using our website you consent to all cookies in accordance with our Cookie Policy.

-COMPOSE is an international, prospective (new data to be collected), randomized (patients randomly assigned by a computerized system to investigational or standard of care group), controlled (investigational group compared to control group), open-label (patients and physicians know which drug is administered), multicenter phase III study to evaluate the efficacy, safety and impact on quality of life of Targeted Radionuclide Therapy with n.c.a. lutetium-177-edotreotide compared to best standard of care in patients with well-differentiated advanced grade 2 and grade 3 somatostatin receptor-positive (SSTR+) neuroendocrine tumors of gastroenteric or pancreatic origin (G2 and G3 GEP-NETs).
+COMPOSE is an international, prospective (new data to be collected), randomized (patients randomly assigned by a computerized system to investigational or standard of care group), controlled (investigational group compared to control group), open-label (patients and trial doctors know which drug is administered), multicenter phase III trial to evaluate the efficacy, safety and impact on quality of life of targeted radiopharmaceutical therapy (RPT) with n.c.a.
+Lutetium 177 edotreotide compared to current best standard of care in patients with well-differentiated advanced Grade 2 and Grade 3 somatostatin receptor-positive (SSTR+) neuroendocrine tumors of gastroenteric or pancreatic origin (G2 and G3 GEP-NETs).

 Investigational medicinal treatment:

-N.c.a. lutetium-177-edotreotide consists of the highly pure medical radioisotope, no-carrier-added (n.c.a.) lutetium-177 used to destroy the tumor cells by emitting a small amount of radiation, and the targeting molecule Edotreotide, a synthetic form of the peptide hormone somatostatin that targets neuroendocrine tumor-specific receptors and places the medical radioisotope directly onto the diseased neuroendocrine cells.
-The highly precise localization can result in the healthy tissue surrounding the targeted tumor being minimally affected
+Targeted Radiopharmaceutical Therapy with no-carrier-added (n.c.a.)
+Lutetium 177 edotreotide.
+N.c.a.
+Lutetium 177 edotreotide consists of the highly pure medical radioisotope, n.c.a.
+Lutetium-177 used to destroy the tumor cells by emitting a small amount of radiation, and the targeting molecule edotreotide, a synthetic form of the peptide hormone somatostatin that targets neuroendocrine tumor-specific receptors and places the medical radioisotope directly onto the diseased neuroendocrine cells.
+Thanks to the highly precise localization, the healthy tissue surrounding the targeted tumor is minimally affected.

 Active comparator treatment:

 Standard therapy with either capecitabine and temozolomide (CAPTEM), or everolimus, or folinic acid, fluorouracil and oxaliplatin (FOLFOX).
-The standard therapy assigned to you will be determined by the doctor based on your individual benefit-risk assessment and will follow institutional protocols, local prescribing information, local reguations or local guidelines.
+The standard therapy assigned to you will be determined by the trial doctor based on your individual benefit-risk assessment and will follow institutional protocols, local prescribing information, local regulations or local guidelines.

 Study objectives: